spiral/docs/database/query-builders.md

 ```

 ## Complex Expressions
-You are able to use Expression object to create complex, driver specific, SQL injections with included parameters.
+You can use Expression object to create complex, driver-specific, SQL injections with included parameters.

 ```php
 $db->table('test')